Register to graduate

 - Graduate in attendance

 Once you have been assessed and approved to graduate, your course will be allocated a ceremony.
-Graduation ceremonies are held at Parramatta campus.
-You will need to attend your allocated ceremony and wear the regalia provided by the University associated with your award.
-During the ceremony you will be conferred by the Chancellor, or his representative, and cross the stage in front of your family and friends to be presented with your documents
+Graduation ceremonies are held at Parramatta (South) campus - Corner Victoria Road & James Ruse Drive, Rydalmere, NSW.
+You will need to attend your allocated ceremony and wear University approved regalia associated with your award (The University welcomes religious attire; just be mindful that regalia needs to sit comfortably over the top).
+During the ceremony your award will be conferred to you by the Chancellor, or his representative, and you cross the stage in front of your family and friends to be presented with your documents

 - Graduate in absentia